MarkGotLasagna/code-me-dummy/README.md

 *note: you can use [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) on your Windows machine if you feel powerful.*

 Install an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment), I highly recommend using [Visual Studio Code](https://code.visualstudio.com/).
 I've tried others but I like it the most for its customizable factors and easiness of use.
-It is also the most popular compiler around and used by millions.
+It is also the most popular IDE around and used by millions.
+After that, go to the extensions tab and search for "C/C++" by Microsoft.
+Install it to have full support for code completion and debugging.

 ## Instructions: how to
 To compile the source code (aka the `.cpp` files), run: